 Lower Parel

-Mumbai is the undisputed heart of Bollywood, the world's largest film industry by the number of films produced, creating thousands of movies annually and shaping global perceptions of Indian culture through its vibrant song-and-dance spectacles.
+Fact 3 - Mumbai is the global capital of Bollywood, the world's largest film industry by the number of films produced annually and ticket sales, creating more than double the movies of Hollywood each year.